 - Questions where the response does not sufficiently address the question posed

 - Responses that could be strengthened to gain higher marks

 - General improvements that could be made to the overall tender response

 - Spelling or grammatical errors that might not have been spotted!

 A tender review can be carried out remotely and could typically take up to 1-3 days, however larger tenders or those utilising the Open Procedure may take longer depending on the number of questions and word/page restrictions in place.
 An independent review of your bid/tender will aim to address any immediate gaps and ensure you maximise the word count and number of marks available to you.
 Pertinent questions will also address issues and risks whilst ensuring that you are putting forward your best possible response.

-Apsiz Services Bid Review support is provided by experienced Public Sector procuremenet professionals who have worked in Central Government, Local Government and the NHS and have a great understanding of what the Buyer is looking for.
-Our Bid Review support has helped clients to improve their bids responses, prior to submission, and delivered results which have included top ranking suppliers and 100% quality/technical scores.
-We have also helped organisation gain a better understanding and overall more detailed feedback on where they have gone wrong on unsuccessful bids to help improve knowledge and responses for future bid/tendering activity.
+Value Match Bid Review support is provided by experienced Public Sector procurement professionals who have worked in Central Government, Local Government and the NHS and have a great understanding of what the Buyer is looking for.
+Our Bid Review support has helped clients to improve their bid responses prior to submission, and delivered results which have included top ranking suppliers and 100% quality/technical scores.
+We have also helped organisations gain a better understanding and overall more detailed feedback on areas of improvement on unsuccessful bids to help improve knowledge and responses for future bid/tendering activity.